VFPX/Win32API/samples/sample_413.md

 ## Comment:
 After establishing a connection and sending messages the client program usually keeps several local ports in the **TIME_WAIT** state for a short time.

-List of local ports in use can be obtained through the system **NETSTAT** command, or use example in this reference <a href="?example=222">Displaying all TCP connections for the local system</a> to get the list.
+List of local ports in use can be obtained through the system **NETSTAT** command, or use example in this reference [Displaying all TCP connections for the local system](sample_222.md) to get the list.

 <a href="http://networking.earthweb.com/netsysm/article.php/937411">Working with the NETSTAT Command</a>.

 And there is a link with some TIME_WAIT related info on <a href="http://beta.experts-exchange.com/Programming/Programming_Languages/Visual_Basic/Q_20386408.html">Experts-Exchange</a> site.

-#kwd: sln_winsock.

 ***